On Earth We're Briefly Gorgeous: Adaptation

-A film adaptation of the novel by A24 was announced on the December 21, 2020 episode of The A24 Podcast.
-Bing Liu, director of Oscar-nominated documentary Minding the Gap, is attached to adapt the novel to screen.
+A film adaptation of the novel by A24 was announced on the December 21, 2020, episode of The A24 Podcast.
+Bing Liu, director of Oscar-nominated documentary Minding the Gap, was attached to adapt the novel to screen.
+In an April 2022 profile in The New Yorker, Ocean Vuong announced they had recently finished writing the screenplay for the film.
+In July 2025, Bing Liu told IndieWire: "I developed it for a couple years, and there were creative differences.
+I'm no longer going to be a part of the project."
+According to IndieWire, A24 is still developing the adaptation.